landaire/landaire.github.io/content/2024-07-28-reflective-pe-loader-for-xbox.md

 [Although it's been talked about before](https://github.com/BenjaminSoelberg/ReflectivePELoader?tab=readme-ov-file), I'll give a brief overview of how a basic loader works:

 1. Parse the PE headers and `VirtualAlloc()` some memory for the "cloned" PE with all the fixups applied.
 You'll try to `VirtualAlloc()` at the PE's preferred load address, but if you don't get it fall back to a random address.
 This is your _load address_.
 From here you calculate the delta between the preferred and actual load address and this will be used for fixing relocations.
+(Note: copying the PE just to change its fields isn't strictly necessary but simplifies some things)

 2. [Iterate each PE section and copy it over to the newly `VirtualAlloc`'d region](https://github.com/exploits-forsale/solstice/blob/6c47b5a0cd155d629845412974e7580fa9dff840/crates/solstice_loader/src/pelib.rs#L211-L254).
 The virtual addresses here are _relative_ virtual addresses, so you just take each section's VirtualAddress, add it to the load address, and copy the section from its old location to the new address.